 Major Joe Blair was the director of instruction at the U.S. School of the Americas (SOA) from 1986 to 1989.
 He described the training he oversaw at SOA as the following: “The doctrine that was taught was that if you want information you use physical abuse, false imprisonment, threats to family members, and killing.
 If you can’t get the information you want, if you can’t get that person to shut up or stop what they’re doing, you assassinate them—and you assassinate them with one of your death squads.”

 The military also shipped off to Iraq after Hussein devolved into an enemy by invading neighboring Kuwait to seize control of the Kuwaiti oil industry.
 The Bush Administration feared Saddam would also attempt to seize nearby Saudi oil fields — which were enriching U.S. oil companies.
 Tens of thousands of Iraqis died, half civilians.
 Even those who view the First Gulf War as a necessary evil may not know of how the U.S. treated its defeated enemy.
-Nearly 600,000 Iraqi children under age 5 died as a result of economic sanctions imposed on Iraq after the war; U.S. Ambassador to the U.N.
+Nearly 600,000 Iraqi children under age 5 died as a result of harsh economic sanctions imposed on Iraq after the war; U.S. Ambassador to the U.N.
 Madeline Albright infamously said, “We think the price is worth it.”
+An “Oil-for-Food” program introduced by the Clinton Administration sought to alleviate the starvation.
+Food would be shipped to Iraq if Saddam would sell large amounts of oil on the world market.

 During this era, the military also entered, for various reasons, Indonesia, the Dominican Republic (fourteen-month occupation starting in 1965), Guatemala, Oman, Angola, Iran, Honduras, Bolivia, the Philippines, the Virgin Islands, Yugoslavia (U.S. bombings of Serbia and Bosnia, instead of halting ethnic cleansing and civil war, made both worse), Haiti (the U.S. actually reinstalled Aristide), Zaire, Afghanistan (where the CIA engaged in the drug trade while funding, arming, and training Islamic rebel groups, such as Osama bin Laden’s, in their fight against Soviet invaders), and Nicaragua.